LaoZZZZZ/bartender-1.1/README.md

 Second, export the BOOST_INSTALL_DIR=prefix directory where BOOST is installed.
 For example, if BOOST is installed at /usr/local/ and BOOST libraries and headers are in the folder /usr/local/lib and /usr/local/include.
 Then BOOST_INSTALL_DIR should be /usr/local.
 One way to add BOOST_INSTALL_DIR is using export command.
 For example, at the command line: “export BOOST_INSTALL_DIR=/usr/local”.
 This command will set BOOST_INSTALL_DIR to /usr/local.

 5. Does a barcode trajectory output from Bartender accurately describe its **relative** frequency over time?

-**Noi**.
+**No**.
 It only tells you the count at each time point.
 Because total sequencing reads may vary between time points, Bartender output must be normalized by the sequencing depth to obtain barcode frequency trajectories.

 # Bugs and Fixes